Yuvraj-Dhepe/Yuvraj-Dhepe/README.md

 ### Hello There 👋
-  - 🔭 I’m currently working on building my portfolio and side_blog
+  - 🔭 I’m currently working on building my portfolio and writing data blog for personal projects and learnings.
   - 🌱 I’m currently learning the [FastAi Course](https://course.fast.ai/)
   - 👯 I’m looking to collaborate on Data Science Projects
   - 🤔 I’m looking for help in landing a job in Data Science 💼